-In this session, we present our model of learning design and facilitation, to include best practices that we have developed for faculty teaching our courses.
-We will also share insight on the students’ perceptions of integration and experience in developing an integrated final project.
-In addition, we will share learning artifacts as evidence of knowledge integration resulting from our model.
+In this session, we present our model of learning design and facilitation, to include best practices we have developed for faculty teaching our courses.
+We will also share learning artifacts as evidence of knowledge integration resulting from our model.
 Attendees will take away a copy of our model and best practices for course design and delivery and curriculum integration.
 They will also take away our recommendations for systems and processes to support faculty collaboration in interdisciplinary programs.
 Our objectives for the session include:

 -Review a flipped, blended, integrated model of learning design and delivery to accelerate interdisciplinary knowledge application and integration